Nordea Bank Abp – Inside information – Interim report (Q1 and Q3)

 For further information:

-The information provided in this stock exchange release is such that Nordea Bank Abp is required to disclose pursuant to the EU Market Abuse Regulation and was submitted for publication, through the agency of the contact persons set out above, at 07.30 EET (06.30 CET) on 24 October 2019.
+The information provided in this stock exchange release was submitted for publication through the agency of the contact persons set out above at 07:30 EET (06:30 CET) on 30 April 2019.

 We build strong and close relationships through our engagement with customers and society.
 Whenever people strive to reach their goals and realise their dreams, we are there to provide relevant financial solutions.
-We are the leading bank in the Nordic region.
+We are the largest bank in the Nordic region and among the ten largest financial groups in Europe in terms of total market capitalisation with around 11 million customers.
 The Nordea share is listed on the Nasdaq Helsinki, Nasdaq Copenhagen and Nasdaq Stockholm exchanges.
 Read more about us on nordea.com.